bongloy/bongloy-terms/kh_fees_taxes.en.md

 ## Fees and Taxes - Cambodia

-Last updated on February 25, 2017.
+Last updated on December 14, 2017.
 Previous versions and diffs are [available here](http://github.com/bongloy/bongloy-terms).

 ### Fees

 Bongloy declares *all* fees charged as revenue.
 Since Bongloy is providing a service VAT applies.
-If your business is registered with the General Department of Taxation you can claim this VAT back as an expense.
+If your business is registered with the General Department of Taxation (GDT) you can claim this VAT back as an expense.

-Bongloy's standard transaction fee is 3.9% + $0.40 per successful transaction (VAT exclusive).
+While Bongloy is in private beta, our standard transaction fee is 3.9% + $0.40 per successful transaction (VAT exclusive).

 The VAT inclusive transaction fee is calculated as follows: